publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch16/schI/ptA/m__us_usc_t29_s722.md

                 (i) the reasons for the determination, including the clear and convincing evidence that forms the basis for the determination of ineligibility; and

-                (ii) a description of the means by which the individual may express, and seek a remedy for, any dissatisfaction with the determination, including the procedures for review by an impartial hearing officer under subsection (c) of this section;
+                (ii) a description of the means by which the individual may express, and seek a remedy for, any dissatisfaction with the determination, including the procedures for review by an impartial hearing officer under subsection (c);

             (D) the individual shall be provided with a description of services available from the client assistance program under [section 732 of this title][/us/usc/t29/s732] and information on how to contact that program; and